AlibekAbdunasimov/remindo/README.md

 - Reminders are organized by topics
 - Use `/list` to see reminders in current topic
 - Use `/list all` to see all reminders in the group

+### Admin Features
+- **Group management**: Admins can view and delete any reminder in the group
+- **Topic support**: Admin commands work with forum group topics
+- **Permission checking**: Only group administrators can use admin commands
+- **Anonymous protection**: Admin commands are protected from "Send as Group" abuse

 ## 🔧 Technical Details